Psychology Home / Academics / Graduate Studies / 4+1 Master's Programs / 4+1 Masters in Psychological Science

 This option, comprising 30 graduate credit hours, provides a broad background in the theories and methods of Psychology at the graduate level.
 No thesis is required.
-Students electing to pursue this option desire a broad background rather than specialization in a particular area.
-The average completion time in this track is 9 months (i.e., almost all students can finish the coursework in two semesters as long as they completed two graduate courses during their senior year).
+The average completion time in this track is 9 months (i.e., almost all students can finish the coursework in two semesters if they completed two graduate courses during their senior year).

-Courses must include 3 credits in quantitative methods beyond PSYC 6090 (typically PSYC 6110), 3 credits in each of the distribution areas, 6 credits of core courses (i.e., courses numbered 7000-7090, which also may satisfy distribution requirements), no more than 3 credits of independent study in Psychology, and no more than one graduate course outside psychology (which must be approved by the Psychology Department’s Graduate Training Committee).
+Courses must include 3 credits in quantitative methods beyond PSYC 6090 (typically PSYC 6110), 3 credits in each of the distribution areas (i.e., 3 credits in the biological underpinnings of behavior and 3 credits in social, cultural, and developmental psychology), 6 credits of core courses (i.e., courses numbered 7000-7090, which also may satisfy distribution requirements), no more than 3 credits of independent study in Psychology, and no more than one graduate course outside psychology (which must be approved by the Psychology Department’s Graduate Training Committee).

 Up to 6 graduate credit hours may count toward the bachelor’s degree and the master’s degree.
 Also, up to 6 additional graduate credit hours taken as an overload during undergraduate study (i.e., above the minimum 120 credit hours required to graduate) may be applied toward the M.S. degree.
-It is expected that students will complete some coursework toward the M.S. (typically two graduate courses) during their senior year.
+It is expected that applicants to the non-thesis track will complete some coursework toward the M.S. (typically two graduate courses) during their senior year.

 Thesis Track Checklist (pdf)

 Courses must include 3 credits in quantitative methods beyond PSYC 6090 (typically PSYC 6110), and 3 credits of core courses (i.e., courses numbered 7000–7090).
-Thesis directors advise their thesis track students; thus, the thesis advisor will provide guidance as to the particular courses appropriate to each student's unique interests.
+The curriculum is flexible and specific to each individual student.
+The thesis advisor will provide guidance in the selection of courses appropriate to each student's unique interests and in all aspects of the master’s thesis.

 Up to 6 graduate credit hours may count toward the bachelor’s degree and the master’s degree.
 Also, up to 6 additional graduate credit hours taken as an overload during undergraduate study (i.e., above the minimum 120 credit hours required to graduate) may be applied toward the M.S. degree.
-It is expected that students will complete some coursework toward the M.S. (typically two graduate courses) during their senior year.
-It also is generally understood that students pursuing the thesis option have conducted empirical research as an undergraduate student.
+It is expected that applicants to the thesis track will complete some coursework toward the M.S. (typically two graduate courses) during their senior year at Tulane.

 To be competitive for admission, students should meet the following criteria: